 American artist Roy Lichtenstein was born in New York City on October 27, 1923, and grew up on Manhattan's Upper West Side.
-In the 1960s, Lichtenstein became a leading figure of the new art movement, alongside Andy Warhol.
-Inspired by advertisements and comic strips, Lichtenstein's bright, graphic images parodied popular culture.
+In the 1960s, Lichtenstein became a leading figure of the new Pop Art movement.
+Inspired by advertisements and comic strips, Lichtenstein's bright, graphic works parodied American popular culture and the art world itself.
 He died in New York City on September 29, 1997.

-Following his graduation from The Franklin School, Lichtenstein attended The Ohio State University, but saw his time in Columbus, Ohio interrupted in 1943, when he was drafted and sent to Europe for World War II.
+Following his graduation from the Franklin School for Boys in Manhattan in 1940, Lichtenstein attended The Ohio State University in Columbus, Ohio.
+His college studies were interrupted in 1943, when he was drafted and sent to Europe for World War II.

-Shy and never drawn to the spotlight, Lichtenstein continued to stay committed to his craft even toward the end of his life, often spending at least 10 hours a day in his studio.
-In 1995, he received the National Medal of Arts.
+Lichtenstein was committed to his art until the end of his life, often spending at least 10 hours a day in his studio.
+His work was acquired by major museum collections around the world, and he received numerous honorary degrees and awards, including the National Medal of Arts in 1995.

 Lichtenstein married twice.
-He and his first wife, Isabel, whom he divorced in 1965, had two sons together.
+He and his first wife, Isabel, whom he married in 1949 and divorced in 1967, had two sons, David and Mitchell.
 He married Dorothy Herzka in 1968.